 Welcome to running!
 Whether you're looking to get fit, lose weight, reduce stress, or simply enjoy the outdoors, running is one of the most accessible and rewarding forms of exercise.
-This guide will help you start your journey the right way.
+You don't need a gym membership, you don't need teammates, and you don't need fancy equipment — just a pair of decent shoes and the willingness to step out the door.

 Start with walk-run intervals